Knee replacement surgeon London

 • Use of an advanced spinal and local anaesthetic technique to optimise pain control after surgery.

-• Most importantly a motivated patient who is keen to exercise their knee, following a knee resurfacing/replacement procedure, as this will give the best outcome after surgery.
+• Most importantly, you!
+A motivated patient keen to exercise their knee, following a knee resurfacing/replacement procedure will give the best outcome after surgery.

-Generally you will be able to move your knee as early as 30 minutes following joint replacement surgery.
+Generally, you can move your knee as early as 30 minutes following joint replacement surgery.
+We encourage our patients to walk with our highly trained physiotherapists and nurses within 3-4 hours.

 Patients are encouraged to walk with our highly trained physiotherapists and nurses within 3-4 hours.

-Joint replacement patients usually remain in hospital for 2-3 days and will have safely walked up and down stairs before being discharged home.
+Joint replacement patients usually remain in the hospital for 2-3 days.
+We will ensure you have safely walked up and down stairs before being discharged home.

-Over the next 2 weeks, achieving an excellent range of movement in the knee is key, and you will be taught how to bend and straighten your knee in order to achieve this.
+Over the next 2 weeks, achieving an excellent range of movement in the knee is vital, and you will be taught how to bend and straighten your knee to achieve this.

 We are happy to recommend a specialist knee physiotherapist who will arrange to see you as an outpatient, oversee your strengthening programme and monitor your progress over the next few weeks.

-If you already have a good physiotherapist, we are happy to work collaboratively with him/her during your rehabilitation.
+If you already have a good physiotherapist, we are happy to work collaboratively with them during your rehabilitation.

 Ultimately a full pain-free range of movement in your knee with good muscular recovery will enable you to return to an active lifestyle.